 The volume of water required to initially fill the project is estimated as 7,640 acre-feet.
 This volume equals the sum of the active storage to be used for generation (7,100 acre-feet), the combined dead storage for both reservoirs (340 acre-feet), and the volume contained within the conveyance system (200 acre-feet).
-It is assumed that the initial fill would be completed over a period of 6 to 12 months at an average flow rate of approximately 21 cubic feet per second (cfs) (maximum flow rate available is 35 cfs).
-Timing of the initial fill would depend on the timing of construction activities.
-Settlement and leakage monitoring equipment would be used to monitor the fill progress, and the data would be used to inform any adjustments in the filling rate.
+The water purchased for the Goldendale Project would not require Klickitat PUD to obtain new appropriations of water from the Columbia River as they would be purchased under Klickitat PUD's existing water right which would currently permit FFP to draw no more than 4,137 acre-feet of water in any calendar year at an average delivery rate of 21 cfs and up to a maximum rate of 35 cfs.
+Because 7,640 acre-feet of water is needed to initially fill the reservoirs, FFP proposes to complete the initial fill over a 7-month period spanning two calendar years (i.e., between September 1 and March 31) consistent with its water agreement with Klickitat PUD.